Simulation of Reflected Brownian motion on two dimensional wedges: Folding number in a wedge and complexity

 \subsection{Majoration of the number of folds of the Brownian motion in a wedge}

 We now investigate the complexity for Algorithm II.
 We decompose the standard two-dimensional Brownian motion $W=(W_t)_{t\geq 0}$ in polar coordinates and introduce the notations that will be used in this section and the next one as follows.
-The successive stopping times $(\tau_i)_i$ which appear in Algorithm II, have the same law as $(\tilde{\tau}_i)_i$, defined as in in Proposition \ref{finite_time_reflected}.
+The successive stopping times $(\tau_i)_i$ which appear in Algorithm II, have the same law as $(\tilde{\tau}_i)_i$, defined as in the proof of Proposition \ref{finite_time_reflected}.
 Then we have

-Moreover, using the skew-product representation of the Brownian motion \cite{pitman2018}, eq.
-108:
+Moreover, using the skew-product representation of the Brownian motion (see \cite[page 194]{RY}):

 where $(R_t) _{t\geq 0}= (|B_t|)_{t\geq 0}$ is a Bessel process of dimension 2, $(U_t)_{t \geq 0}$ is a Brownian motion on $\mathbb{S}^1 \subset \mathbb{R}^2$ and $F$ is defined as